TurakhiaLab/ROADIES/docs/index.md

 - **Balanced-Mode**: This mode of operation is preferred where user wants an optimal runtime vs accuracy tradeoff.
 Here, MSA stage is performed by [PASTA](https://github.com/smirarab/pasta) and Tree building stage is performed using [FastTree](http://www.microbesonline.org/fasttree/).

 !!!
 Note
-    These modes of operation can be optionally modified using command line arguments, mentioned in the [usage](usage.md) section.
+    These modes of operation can be optionally modified using command line arguments, mentioned in the [usage](usage.md#various-command-line-arguments) tab.

 ## Convergence Mechanism